Connecting to Container Registry from Virtual Private Cloud

 -

-Deploy the resources in the cloud using Terraform:
+Deploy your cloud resources using Terraform:

 -